 I shall use the sharp rise that Chinese exports to the US experienced since 1990 as the measure the growth of import competition for each local labor market.
 Two reasons support this decision.
-First, the deep comparative advantage in labor-intensive goods that China has with respect to the US.
-Second, that trade with China is responsible for nearly all of the expansion in U.S. imports from low-income countries since the early 1990s.
+First, China has a strong comparative advantage in labor-intensive goods relative to the US.
+Second, trade with China is responsible for nearly all of the expansion in U.S. imports from low-income countries since the early 1990s.